- Branded customer-facing support site

 - Create localized versions of the Help Center if you have customers in other countries (see Localizing the Help Center).

-Note: Multiple languages available if you have Support Professional or Enterprise and Guide Professional, either during the Guide trial or as a purchased plan type.
+Note: Multiple languages are available if you have Support Professional or Enterprise and Guide Professional, either during the Guide trial or as a purchased plan type.

 - Add any Guide Managers (see Understanding Guide roles and setting permissions).